guru-apr21/eloquent-notes/c4-dataStructures/README.md

 ```

 Here changing the value property of object binding reflects in the value property of object2 binding because both the bindings refer to the same object

+## The lycanthrope’s log

+Using correlation, dependence between two statistical variable can be found.
+Correlation between variables is between -1 and 1.
+Zero correlation means no dependency.
+Negative values shows that two variables are related but opposite, if one is true the other is false.

+We use phi coefficient to calculate correlation between boolean variables.

+ϕ =
+n11n00 − n10n01
+√ n1•n0•n•1n•0

+Here the 0 represents false and 1 represents true